School & Community Gardens

 In the summer and fall of 2019, Foster attended the National Sustainability Teachers Academy, Camp McDowell’s Farm School Workshop, and the ASAN Food & Farm Forum.
 With that new knowledge, the project began to add activities related to sustainability and healthy eating, too.
 A school-wide recycling program was created, and guest speakers were arranged.

 Foster was also active in the Old Cloverdale Community Garden from 2015 until 2021.
-There, he had a raised bed and maintained a worm farm to produce fertilizer for the gardeners.
+There, he had a raised bed and maintained a small worm farm to produce fertilizer for the gardeners.
 His work in the community garden began when he helped to clear the vacant lot so that construction could begin.
 For most of that time, he volunteered doing regular maintenance and whatever tasks were needed.

 To learn more about the school garden project and its history, click on the links below: